2i2c-org/infrastructure/docs/sre-guide/support/simple-python-package.md

         i. [jupyter/docker-stacks](https://github.com/jupyter/docker-stacks)
         ii. [pangeo-docker-images](https://github.com/pangeo-data/pangeo-docker-images/)

-If *any* of these pre-requisites are not met, escalate to all of engineering to figure this out.
+If *any* of these pre-requisites are not met, go straight to [escalation](sre-guide:support:simple-python-package:escalation).

 ## Determine if this is a 'simple' package addition